The Ultimate List of the Best Apps for Students

 Quizlet Go

 On Quizlet Go, users can review existing study sets (or create their own) and learn about a variety of topics.
-There are also handy diagrams that show anything from the structures of the heart to where cuts of beef come from to the boroughs of London.
+There are also handy diagrams and pictures that show anything from the structures of the heart to where cuts of beef come from to the boroughs of London.

 Scribd

 When it comes to an online library, Scribd is hard to beat.
 There are tons of books, articles, and documents available, covering nearly any topic imaginable.
+Scribd also provides access to a variety of textbooks, making it a valuable resource for students looking for affordable study materials.

 While it is a subscription-based app, it can make finding reference materials for research papers easier.
 Plus, since subscribers can add notes and organize the content they want to use in the future, it’s much more convenient than hitting the local library.